Back to blog

 The Problem Nobody Talks About

-This happens constantly.
-The MLS listing might say "HOA: Yes" without any management company details.
-The seller might not know.
-The listing agent might shrug.
-And you're left playing detective when the clock is already ticking.
+This happens all the time.
+The MLS listing says "HOA: Yes" and nothing else.
+No management company name, no phone number, nothing useful.
+The seller doesn't know.
+The listing agent shrugs.
+And now you're playing detective with a ticking clock, not ideal when the deadline is real and the stakes are financial.

-Here are the methods that actually work, ranked from fastest to most labor-intensive.
+Here are the methods that actually work, roughly ordered from quick wins to heavier lifts.

 Method 1: Check the County Records

 Most HOAs are registered with the state as nonprofit corporations.
-In many states, the Secretary of State's website lets you search for the association by name and find the registered agent — which is often the management company.
+In a lot of states, the Secretary of State's website lets you search by association name and pull up the registered agent, which is often the management company itself.

-Start with the county recorder's office.
-Search for the property's subdivision or community name in the deed records.
-The HOA's Declaration of Covenants will be recorded there, and it sometimes names the original management company (though that may have changed).
+Start at the county recorder's office.
+Search for the subdivision or community name in the deed records.
+The HOA's Declaration of Covenants will be recorded there, and it sometimes names the original management company.
+Fair warning: that company may have changed twice since 2009.
+But it's a starting point.

 Method 2: Search the HOA's Name Online

-Also try searching for the community name on the websites of major management companies operating in the area.
-In most metros, 3–5 large firms manage the majority of associations.
-Associa, FirstService Residential, and RealManage are some of the big national players, but regional firms handle a huge share of the market.
+You can also try searching the community name directly on the sites of the bigger firms operating in your area.
+In most metros, 3 to 5 large companies manage the majority of associations.
+Associa, FirstService Residential, RealManage are some of the national ones, but regional firms handle a huge share of the market too.
+Don't skip them.

 Method 3: Ask the Listing Agent or Seller

-This should be step one, but it fails often enough that I'm listing it third.
-Sellers frequently don't know who manages their HOA — they just know the payment amount and where they mail the check.
-Listing agents may have it in their files if they've sold in the community before.
+This should be step one, but it fails often enough that I'm putting it third.
+Sellers frequently have no clue who manages their HOA.
+They know the payment amount and where they mail the check.
+That's it.
+Listing agents may have it in their files if they've sold in the community before, but don't count on it.

 Method 4: Check HOA Document Aggregators

 Services like GetHOADocs aggregate management company information across hundreds of communities.
-You type in the address, and if the community is in the database, you get the management company name and ordering details.
-It saves a lot of the detective work, especially if you're closing across multiple states.
+You type in the address.
+If the community is in the database, you get the management company name and ordering details right there.
+Saves a lot of the detective work, especially if you're closing deals across multiple states.

 Method 5: Drive the Neighborhood

-If you're local, there's usually a community entrance sign with the management company's name and phone number.
-Pool areas, clubhouses, and community mailbox stations often have posted contact information too.
-This is old school, but it works.
+If you're local, there's usually a community entrance sign with the management company's name and phone number on it.
+Pool areas, clubhouses, community mailbox stations, they all tend to have posted contact info.
+I've solved this problem in five minutes from a parking lot more than once.

 Method 6: Call the County

 Some counties maintain HOA registration databases.
-In Florida, HOAs must register with the Department of Business and Professional Regulation (DBPR), and the registration includes management company information.
-Other states have similar registries, though the quality varies.
+In Florida, HOAs must register with the Department of Business and Professional Regulation (DBPR), and that registration includes management company information.
+Other states have similar registries, though the quality varies wildly from one county to the next.

 Method 7: Check the Community's Social Media

 Many HOAs have Facebook groups or Nextdoor pages.
-Community members will know who manages their HOA, and they're usually happy to share that information (along with their opinions about the management company's performance).
+Community members will know who manages their HOA, and they're usually happy to tell you.
+They'll also tell you exactly what they think of the management company's performance, whether you asked or not.

 When You Still Can't Find It

-Sometimes a property is in a dormant or "paper" HOA — one that technically exists but hasn't collected dues or held meetings in years.
-Sometimes the HOA has dissolved.
-And sometimes the community is self-managed by a board member working from their kitchen table.
+Sometimes a property is in a dormant or "paper" HOA, one that technically exists but hasn't collected dues or held meetings in years.
+Sometimes the HOA has dissolved entirely.
+And sometimes the community is self-managed by a board member working from their kitchen table, which gets complicated fast when you need a resale certificate by next Friday.

 In these cases: